-Our office performs a variety of complicated procedures, and these services may require patients to be still and relaxed for hours.
-In order to ensure patients remain completely safe, comfortable, and free from stress, we utilize advanced sedation dentistry solutions.
-Before we recommend dental sedation, our dentists carefully review your past history, current needs, and help you choose the right sedation method.
+Our office performs a variety of complicated procedures by our highly trained prosthodontist and periodontist.
+These advanced dental services may require patients to be still and relaxed for hours.
+In order to ensure patients remain completely safe, comfortable, and free from stress, we utilize advanced sedation dentist solutions.
+Before we recommend dental sedation in Jacksonville, our prosthodontist carefully reviews your past history, current needs, and help you choose the right sedation method.
 Keep reading to find out more about dental sedation, or contact Jacksonville Dental Specialists .

-Many patients have heard horror stories about the effects and risks associated with dental sedation.
+Absolutely!
+We’re proud to offer several safe and effective sedation options.
+It’s only natural to feel a bit apprehensive about the idea of dental sedation.
 Let us start by putting your mind at ease.
 Our dentists have completed the appropriate training and certification processes to perform sedation.
 Additionally, we use state-of-the-art vital monitoring systems to ensure patients are completely safe and healthy while under sedation.
 Before recommending dental sedation, we will review the following information that may impact patients’ ability to safely undergo sedation:

-Our dentists have all of the necessary education and qualifications to perform oral conscious and intravenous (IV) sedation.
+Our highly experienced dental professionals have completed training and certification in sedation dentistry.
+They have all the necessary education and qualifications to perform oral conscious and intravenous (IV) sedation.
 Dr. Richard Aguila has completed all of the dental sedation training required by the American Dental Association, and maintains memberships in the American and Florida Dental Societies of Anesthesiology.
 Additionally, our dentists perform sedation services on a regular basis, and are familiar with warning signs and indicators of complication.

 When placing dental implants, an adequate amount of healthy, strong bone structure is necessary for a successful procedure.
 If a bone grafting procedure is deemed necessary, Dr. Nawrocki might recommend the use of Plasma Rich Growth Factors (PRGF) in order to accelerate the process.
 This advanced technique uses a small amount of the patient’s own blood to help regenerate vital tissues and stimulate healing in a safe and effective fashion.
 Even better, using the patient’s own biological material eliminates the risk of rejection!